rgbdust/Spark/README.md

 I love Tomito, the Pomodoro Mac app.
-I'm essentially recreating the app by adding some features to it.
+Plan is to recreate the app by adding some features to it.